 The quality of Tanzanian education in general and of higher education in particular, has been identified as one of the key factors which will allow Tanzania to realize Vision 2025.
 It is, therefore, imperative for higher education to satisfy the national and international requirements of quality in order to be effective.
-In September 2013, the Tumaini University Dar es Salaam College established a Unit for Quality Assurance (QAU) charged with coordinating the implementation of a formalized quality assurance system and processes.
-It is against this background that the Quality Assurance policy is developed to guide the practice and guidelines as per Tumaini University Makumira (TUMA), Tanzania Commission of Universities (TCU) and Inter University Council of East Africa (IUCEA).
+It is against this background that the Quality Assurance policy is developed to guide the practice and guidelines as per Tanzania Commission of Universities (TCU) and Inter University Council of East Africa (IUCEA).
 In parallel, the Quality Assurance manual is developed to support the implementation of this Policy.

 It is worth mentioning that our quality assurance system is mainly based on self-reviews, operating in all institutional areas at different levels on a continuous cyclic basis, focused on continuous self improvement and accountability to stakeholders.
-It should also be noted that quality is a responsibility of everyone at TUDARCo.
+It should also be noted that quality is a responsibility of everyone at DarTU.
 You are, therefore, called upon to use the Quality Assurance Policy, Manual and associated policies and procedures to guide you to ensure quality in all your day to day activities.
 I hope that you will find these publications useful.

-Last but not the least; QAU will continue to provide assistance for capacity building in Quality Assurance to all TUDARCo directorates, institutes, faculties, departments and units.
+Last but not the least; QAQI will continue to provide assistance for capacity building in Quality Assurance to all DarTU directorates, institutes, faculties, departments and units.
 I invite all stakeholders (directors, deans, heads of department and units) to use these publications in evaluating and improving their Quality Assurance evaluation tools policies, plans and programmes.

-At QAU, quality is our main concern; "we are a watch dogs" but, just your critical friend.
+At QAQI, quality is our main concern; "we are a watch dogs" but, just your critical friend.

-Mr. Julius Tunsaje Tweve
+Dr. Julius Tunsaje Tweve